smcclab/smc-course/_assessments/01-diary.md

 ## Description

-Your audiovisual (AV) diary is a way to try things, keep track of ideas and generally develop your creative practice through a series of videos.
+Your computer music diary is a way to try things, keep track of ideas and generally develop your creative practice through a series of videos.
 It's like a weekly vlog, except that you don't have to say "like and subscribe" at the end.

-In this course each week you'll learn about a particular computer music concept (through our [flipped lectures]({% link _workshops/index.md %})), and the lecture content will include a particular "creative provocation" for you to respond to in your AV diary entry.
+In this course each week you'll learn about a particular computer music concept (through our [flipped lectures]({% link _workshops/index.md %})), and the lecture content will include a particular "creative provocation" for you to respond to in your diary entry.

 The videos you'll produce aren't just dumb "box-ticking" assessments, though---we're going to listen to, play with & discuss the things that you and